SDP-Group15/Group15SDP/README.md

 ### 3. Making a virtual environment (optional)

 Making a python virtual environment is optional, but recommended as there are a number of dependencies that need to be installed.
-Once in the `Group15SDP-main` folder, run the following command (MacOS or Linux, Windows commands given later):
+Once in the `Group15SDP-main` folder, run the following command:

 MacOS or Ubuntu
 ```sh